Batterii/fake-query/README.md

-The fake builder automatically creates sinon stubs for any property accessed on the builder, except for the `#then` and `#catch` methods used to execute the query and obtain its result, as normal for Objection and knex query builders.
+The fake builder automatically creates sinon stubs for any property accessed on the builder, except for the `#then` and `#catch` methods used to execute the query and obtain its result, as well as the `#inspect` method which prints out a string representation of the builder.

 Created stubs always return `this`, as all QueryBuilder methods are chainable.
 Test code can examine the `stubNames` and `stubs` properties to write assertions about the query.
 Typically, you will want to do a deep equal assertion on the stub names, followed by sinon assertions on the stubs themselves.